mazeincoding/Mazeway/CONTRIBUTING.md

 - ❌ User profiles (usernames, bios, profile pages, etc)

 This keeps the project focused while giving developers a solid foundation they can extend.

+We also like simple solutions.
+That way, the project is easier to pick up on.

 ## Be awesome to each other